 Out of the 20,385 road accidents which occurred in San Diego County during 2015, 4,814 were found to have been caused by motorists driving at excessive speed.

-At the Law Offices of Eugene G. Bruce, our San Diego car accident attorneys are dedicated to recovering the best possible results for all speed-related accident victims.
+At Eugene Bruno & Associates, our San Diego car accident attorneys are dedicated to recovering the best possible results for all speed-related accident victims.